Child Advocacy Centers offer safe place for abused to begin healingBy SHAWNE K. WICKHAM

-The walls of the Child Advocacy Center in Manchester are covered with the handprints of the children who have come through these doors to tell their stories.
-(Shawne K. Wickham/Union Leader)
+The walls of the Child Advocacy Center in Manchester are covered with the brightly colored handprints of the children who have walked through those doors to tell their stories.

 It's a powerful symbol of courage and healing and a sobering reminder of how widespread child sexual abuse remains.